Marco Lucchinelli: Career

-On 6 December 1991 he was arrested for drug possession.
+On 6 December 1991, Lucchinelli was arrested for drug possession.
 He spent some time in jail, during which he successfully fought against drug addiction.
 After retiring, Lucchinelli became a television commentator for the Eurosport network's motorcycle race coverage.
 He retired with 6 Grand Prix victories.
 However, he briefly returned from retirement in 1998, entering the 1000 km Monza, and the opening race of the International Sports Racing Series (ISRS), driving for Centenari; he didn't start the 1000 km Monza, and finished sixth overall (second in the CN class) in the opening round of the ISRS.